Honoring our lineage is an important way to affirm the contributions of our families. Here are six ways to honor your ancestors.

 Lo, there do I see my mother, my sisters and my brothers;

 Lo, there do I see the line of my people back to the beginning.

 They bid me take my place among them, in the halls of Valhalla, where the brave may live forever. ― Viking Prayer

 When we open our awareness to valuing the planet, we notice some interesting patterns.
 For instance, many people feel different levels of spiritual and physical energy.
 Some people are sensitive to the cycles of the moon and some cycles of the Sun.

-Those who become aware of the Sun cycles are often drawn to the Equinox and Solstices.
+As you become aware of the Sun cycles, you may be drawn to the Equinox and Solstices.
 An equinox represents a day with an equal duration of day and night.
 This occurs twice in a yearly cycle.
 This is our spring and fall equinox.
 A solstice refers to the day of the year with either the longest daylight or the least amount of daylight.
 These are our Summer and Winter Solstice.